vocon-it/kubernetes-ingress/examples/appprotect-dos/README.md

 # NGINX App Protect Dos Support

-In this example we deploy the NGINX Plus Ingress controller with [NGINX App Protect Dos](https://www.nginx.com/products/nginx-app-protect-dos/), a simple web application and then configure load balancing and BADOS protection for that application using the Ingress resource.
+In this example we deploy the NGINX Plus Ingress controller with [NGINX App Protect Dos](https://www.nginx.com/products/nginx-app-protect-dos/), a simple web application and then configure load balancing and DOS protection for that application using the Ingress resource.

 ## Running the Example